 Always looking to learn, Julie has gained years of experience in finance, operations and administration, development and data systems.
 She has had her hands in event planning and support, data management and finance systems, to name a few.
-In her role as Associate Director, Programs, she utilizes this variety of experience to support PMD Alliance programs and communities.
+In her role as Associate Director, Operations, she utilizes this variety of experience to support PMD Alliance programs and communities.
 She is inspired by the strength, unity and passion of the PMD Alliance community.

 Jason Rivera, MPH

 With a Master of Public Health from the University of Arizona, Jason Rivera spent 15 years managing major projects, building collaborations and creating professional development and capacity building training.
 He served as the Associate Director of Prevention Services at the Southern Arizona AIDS Foundation for 5 years before joining the PMD Alliance Team.

 As PMD Alliance seeks to meet the needs of the Medical Network and other areas of the ecosystem, Jason’s extensive experience with professional development has provided the necessary expertise in directing the launch of the new continuing education program for physicians and APPs (Advanced Practice Providers), as well as guiding future development and training opportunities for the organization and other parts of the ecosystem.